 St Sebastian Chapel

 Most streets would lead you to the lone white building in the area – St Sebastian Chapel.
 You see, the White color was reserved for churches and chapels in Goa.
 And that is why you do not see it often on houses.
 If you want to go inside and see a couple of historically relevant things like an old crucifix and an image of Christ with open eyes, you need to walk on a Sunday when the chapel is open.
+I must tell you that this cross has rather an evil history.
 It is quite a serene chapel with well-maintained interiors and a few commemorative tablets for the curious.
-A laterite stone near the well to the chapel is a reminder of old water management systems.
+A laterite stone near the well of the chapel is a reminder of old water management systems.

 Not too far from the chapel in a narrow lane lies the 31st January Bakery that you must explore for the lovely wine biscuits that they make.
-Though you will locate quite a few bakeries during your walk.
+They have recently put the Azulejos Tile Top tables where you can sit and sip coffee.
+You will locate quite a few bakeries during your walk.

 This was the main source of waters for the residents of Fontainhas, probably a reason for the settlement itself.